raspberrychris/cryptotravellers/content/blog/How-to-buy/buy-Dogecoin.md

 ## Musk's investment in Dogecoin

 Elon Musk is also an investor of Dogecoin.
-In November 2017, he shared on his Twitter account a tweeta from the official account for cryptocurrency exchange service ShapeShift that read: “Dogecoin now available at @ShapeShift_io”.
+In November 2017, he shared on his Twitter account a tweet from the official account for cryptocurrency exchange service ShapeShift that read: “Dogecoin now available at @ShapeShift_io”.
 He responded to the tweet with "Wow."

 ## Dogecoin and Snoop Dogg